Sherry Suib Cohen

 She decided to write non-fiction.
 She’d write about the lives of real people and she’d even tell secrets about her own life ( but not about her children’s lives or, they threatened, they’d sue her.)
 First, for a magazine, she wrote a story about a dreadful old-age home.
 She discovered that even if she couldn’t tell stories like Jane Austen, she was terrific at getting real people to open up and she could capture their voices and their intricate experiences on paper.
 Finally, she found her niche.
 And, she saw her name in print.
 It was irresistible.
 Then she wrote a book, then another.

-Today, Cohen is a free lance writer with nineteen books published by major publishing houses.
-She is Contributing Writer of LIFETIME MAGAZINE, formerly Contributing Editor of NEW WOMAN, McCall’s and ROSIE magazines, and she regularly writes articles for many other national publications including FAMILY CIRCLE, PARADE, LADIES HOME JOURNAL, WOMAN'S DAY, PARENTS, READER'S DIGEST, GLAMOUR, MADEMOISELLE, BOATING, SEVENTEEN, WORKING WOMAN, REDBOOK, GOOD HOUSEKEEPING and others.
+Today, Cohen is a free lance writer with twenty four books published by major publishing houses.
+She was formerly Contributing Editor of LIFETIME MAGAZINE, NEW WOMAN, McCall’s and ROSIE magazines, and she regularly writes articles for many other national publications including FAMILY CIRCLE, PARADE, LADIES HOME JOURNAL, WOMAN'S DAY, PARENTS, READER'S DIGEST, GLAMOUR, MADEMOISELLE, BOATING, SEVENTEEN, WORKING WOMAN, REDBOOK, GOOD HOUSEKEEPING and others.
 She's also written for THE NEW YORK TIMES, the GANNETT chain and other newspapers.

 Cohen regularly appears on television shows like Oprah, Good Day New York, the Today show, Montel Williams, Ricki Lake, CNN NEWS, Good Morning America, and she does an infinite variety of radio shows to discuss her work.
 She conducts frequent celebrity interviews and she routinely interviews medical, psychological and political experts.
 Cohen maintains an international lecture schedule.